bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

-Version           U16        The version control block rules in action TransactionCount  U16        Number of transactions in the block Number            U64        The number of this block PreviousBlock     Argon2     Thirty two byte has of the previous block MerkleRoot        SHA3-256   Thirty two byte has of the transaction Merkle tree Timestamp         U64        Timestamp as a Unix (seconds after start of 1970-01-01) Difficulty        U64        Difficulty fraction as 57 bit mantissa + 8 bit exponent Nonce             U64        Nonce created by hashing to meet the difficulty
+Version           U16        The version control block rules in action TransactionCount  U16        Number of transactions in the block Number            U64        The number of this block PreviousBlock     Argon2     Thirty two byte hash of the previous block MerkleRoot        SHA3-256   Thirty two byte hash of the transaction Merkle tree Timestamp         U64        Timestamp as a Unix (seconds after start of 1970-01-01) Difficulty        U64        Difficulty fraction as 57 bit mantissa + 8 bit exponent Nonce             U64        Nonce created by hashing to meet the difficulty